aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/codablock-f-encoding/codablock-f-row-column-configuration/_index.md

 # Configure Codablock F Rows & Columns in Aspose.BarCode for .NET

-In this step‑by‑step guide, you’ll **create barcode image c#** by configuring Codablock F row and column settings using Aspose.BarCode for .NET.
-Codablock F is a versatile 2D barcode symbology commonly used to **generate shipping label barcode** images for logistics, packaging, and inventory tracking.
-We’ll walk through each example, explain why each setting matters, and show you how to **set barcode size** to match your label requirements.
+In this step‑by‑step tutorial you’ll **create barcode image c#** by configuring Codablock F rows and columns with Aspose.BarCode for .NET.
+Codablock F is a high‑density 2D barcode widely used for **generate shipping label barcode** applications such as parcel tracking, warehouse inventory, and freight documentation.
+We’ll walk through each example, explain why each setting matters, and show you how to match the barcode size to your label specifications.

 ## Quick Answers
-- **What does “create barcode image c#” mean?** It’s the process of generating a barcode graphic programmatically in a C# application.
+- **What does “create barcode image c#” mean?** It’s the process of programmatically generating a barcode graphic in a C# application.
 - **Which library should I use?** Aspose.BarCode for .NET provides a rich API for Codablock F and many other symbologies.
 - **Do I need a license?** A temporary license is available for evaluation; a full license is required for production.
 - **Can I customize rows and columns?** Yes – you can set both the number of rows and columns to fit your data and label size.